 Expected results

-About family traditions of the Bashkir people;
+About the family traditions of the Bashkir people;

 About the national costume of the peoples living in Bashkortostan;

-About the folk calendar;
+About the national calendar;

 Learn: